 - Does the property adjoin crown land, have a water frontage, contain a disused government road, or are there any crown licences associated with the land?
 For more information, visit Forests and reserves - DEECA.

 You may wish to find out more about exploration, mining and quarrying activity on or near the property and consider the issue of petroleum, geothermal and greenhouse gas sequestration permits, leases and licences, extractive industry authorisations and mineral licences.

 You should consider whether past activities, including the use of adjacent land, may have caused contamination at the site and whether this may prevent you from doing certain things to or on the land in the future.

-For information on sites that have been audited for contamination, visit Contaminated site management - EPA.
+For information on sites that have been audited for contamination, visit Land and groundwater pollution - EPA.

-For guidance on how to identify if land is potentially contaminated, see the Potentially Contaminated Land General Practice Note June 2005 on the Planning Practice Notes - DELWP.
+For guidance on how to identify if land is potentially contaminated, see the Potentially Contaminated Land General Practice Note June 2005 at Planning Practice Notes - DTP.

 You should compare the measurements shown on the title document with actual fences and buildings on the property, to make sure the boundaries match.
 If you have concerns about this, you can speak to your lawyer or conveyancer, or commission a site survey to establish property boundaries.

 Planning controls affecting how the property is used, or the buildings on it

 All land is subject to a planning scheme, run by the local council.
 How the property is zoned and any overlays that may apply, will determine how the land can be used.
 This may restrict such things as whether you can build on vacant land or how you can alter or develop the land and its buildings over time.